zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ### **Step x**: Optionally Configure Proxies (if behind a firewall)

-If you are running Eclipse behind a firewall and need to configure the proxy setting, there are several updates to be made.
-First, you need to ensure that Eclipse’s proxy is set, next you need to update the maven proxy setting, and then finally, you need to ensure that the Oracle Plugin will work with your proxy settings.
+If you are running Eclipse behind a firewall, you need to configure the proxy setting.
+First, you need to ensure that Eclipse’s proxy is set.
+Next, you need to update the maven proxy setting, and then finally, you need to ensure that the Oracle Plugin will work with your proxy settings.

 - To set configure Eclipse’s proxy, open Eclipse and navigate to the Properties menu.
 Depending on the operating system, this drop down is found either from the **Eclipse > Preferences, or Window > Preferences**